tchiliali/django-migcontrol/README.rst

     # Remember to always run this step when migrations change
     python manage.py migrate

-    # Workaround: This is a work-around for an ongoing bug
-    python manage.py fixtree

     # Run the development webserver
     python manage.py runserver